zagaran/ecs-celery-autoscaler/readme.md

 **How many workers:** on every task publish and task completion, the target worker count is recomputed to be `ceil(outstanding_tasks / tasks_per_worker)`, limited by `[min_workers, max_workers]`.
 The ECS service is then scaled up/down if the target count differs from the current count.
-Note that an ECS task will terminated if it is still processing a task.
+Note that an ECS task will not be terminated if it is still processing a task.

 **Which worker is safe to remove:** Whenever a worker picks up a task it marks it as protected from scale-in via ECS Task Protection.
 On task completion, it removes the protection.